iotaledger/bee-rfcs/text/0033-bee-network.md

 ## Workers

-There are two essential asynchronous workers in the system that are running for the node's whole lifetime.
+There are two essential asynchronous workers in the system that are running for the application's whole lifetime.
 That is the `EndpointWorker` and the `TcpWorker`.

 ### EndpointWorker